offensive-packaging/documentation/qemu/index.md

                  The default display is equivalent to
                  "-vnc localhost:0,to=99,id=default"
- -nographic      disable graphical output and redirect serial I/Os to console -curses         shorthand for -display curses -alt-grab       use Ctrl-Alt-Shift to grab mouse (instead of Ctrl-Alt) -ctrl-grab      use Right-Ctrl to grab mouse (instead of Ctrl-Alt) -sdl            shorthand for -display sdl
- -portrait       rotate graphical output 90 deg left (only PXA LCD) -rotate <deg>   rotate graphical output some deg left (only PXA LCD) -vga [std|cirrus|vmware|qxl|xenfb|tcx|cg3|virtio|none]
+ -nographic      disable graphical output and redirect serial I/Os to console -portrait       rotate graphical output 90 deg left (only PXA LCD) -rotate <deg>   rotate graphical output some deg left (only PXA LCD) -vga [std|cirrus|vmware|qxl|xenfb|tcx|cg3|virtio|none]